 As you approach the customs officials, an attendant will direct you to a line.
 Step up when called and present your documents.
 This is another improvement they’ve made.
 There used to be only two or so agents; now they’ve built cubicles that allow for more staff, getting you through quicker.

-In Costa Rica, they ask you to please NOT remove your shoes unless you’re specifically asked to.
+In Costa Rica, they ask you to please NOT remove your shoes unless specifically asked to.
 Something to keep in mind!
 Have your laptop out and your jacket off, and be ready to go.
 The quicker you move, the quicker it’s over.

 On the Other Side of Security

 I love SJO.
-It’s just such a colorful airport.
+It’s such a colorful airport.

-The Britt Shop sells tons of every version of its coffee and coffee candy, plus shirts, jewelry, keychains, stuffed animals (too much cuteness!), books and anything else you could imagine.
+The Britt Shop sells tons of every version of its coffee and coffee candy, plus shirts, jewelry, keychains, stuffed animals (too much cuteness!), books, and anything else you could imagine.

 Eateries